 We stumbled upon this place on our way to Homegrown Smoker’s cart.
 Naturally, Smoothie King Veren had to have a try.
-Moberi first got its start on entrepreneur TV show Shark Tank, and while we don’t know if everyone will love this as much as Veren did, the bike-powered blender was quite an experience.
+Moberi first got its start on entrepreneur TV show Shark Tank.
+While we don’t know if everyone will love this as much as Veren did, the bike-powered blender was quite an experience.

 Normally, the employees will pedal for you, but more often than not, the customers insist.
 You will be surprised how much power you need to blend your smoothie.
 Full speed ahead, pedaling as fast as you can for sixty seconds.

 Veren wants one at home someday, so even if the power goes out, he’ll have his daily smoothie.